inaka/rest_guidelines/README.md

 > Creating a post

 - **POST** `/create/post`
-  Same as above, you already estabished that you're going to create something with the **POST** so, again, the create is redundant
+  Same as above, you already estabished that you're going to create something with the **POST** so, again, the create is redundant.

 > Deleting a post

 - **POST** `/delete_post/:id`
-  In thi case not only you're being redundant by putting the verb delete on the endpoint name, but you're doing a wrong redundancy because it is actually a **POST** request and they're not for deleting objects
+  In this case you're using **POST** (a verb that's intended to be used for creation) to delete an object.
+That's semantically wrong.
+You should use **DELETE** for that, instead.
+If you do so, you'll notice that you no longer need to add delete to your url and that then your url will clearly identify the object being deleted.
 ##### Reasoning

-Your endpoind should reflect what they do based on the HTTP Verb plus the endpoing name (noun).
-So it make sense that doing a **GET** to `/entities` retrieves a list of entities.
-In exchange, doing a **GET** to `/get/entity` looks redundant and is not self descriptive.
-One more example: **POST** to `/update_entity/:id` that, semantically speaking, means you're Creating an `update_entity` object with the id on the url IS WRONG.
-This should be achived by **PUT** or **PATCH** `/entities/:id`
+Your endpoint should reflect what they do based on the HTTP Verb plus the endpoing name (noun).
+Therefore make sense that doing a **GET** to `/entities` retrieves a list of entities.
+On the contrary, doing a **GET** to `/get/entity` looks redundant and it's not self descriptive.
+Let's try with another example: **POST** `/update_entity/:id`.
+That, semantically speaking, should be interpreted as creating/adding an entity to the `update_entity` set.
+If your intention was to update the entity with id `:id`, you should've used **PUT** or **PATCH** `/entities/:id` instead.

 ---

 #### Plural nouns or singular nouns?

-> If your endpoint retrieves a list or a group of entities instead of just one then it should be named with a plural noun.
-If it always contains a single entity then it should be named with a singular noun.
+> If your endpoint manages a list or a group of entities instead of just one then it should be named with a plural noun.
+If it always manages a single entity then it should be named with a singular noun.

 ##### Examples